Kerollmops/slice-group-by/README.md

 An implementation of the `group_by` Haskell function for slices only.

-# Introduction
+It provides tools for efficiently iterating over a slice by groups defined by a function that specifies if two elements are in the same group.

-Crate `slice-group-by` is a library for efficiently iterating over a slice by groups defined by a function that specifies if two elements are in the same group.
+## Examples

-## Example: Linear Searched Immutable Groups
+### Linear Searched Immutable Groups

 You will only need to define a function that returns `true` if two elements are in the same group.